 Beneath Adam's mild-mannered exterior hides a fingerstyle phenom.
 A TME customer first, he knows better than any of us what it’s like on the other side of the counter.
-Avid music and movie critic, Adam hosts the infamous, semi-annual Conan the Barbarian fest.
-No kidding.
-At TME, he manages the inventory and ordering processes for our boutique-made acoustic instruments from Collings, Santa Cruz, Bourgeois and Froggy Bottom while also wrangling our Taylor account.
+He's been at TME for more than 15 years managing the inventory and orders of our boutique-made acoustic instruments from Collings, Lowden, Santa Cruz, Goodall, Bourgeois, and Froggy Bottom, while also wrangling our Taylor account.
 Have you been to our shop lately?
 That's quite a few guitars!
 Most importantly, Adam constantly introduces us to new music and coffee-making contraptions that in his words, "will blow your mind.”

 Eliot brings a world of electric guitar experience to TME.
 He not only loves electric guitars, he's a monster player and has gigged locally and nationally for years prior to landing in our shop.
 He manages our inventory of boutique-made electric guitars and handles the ordering processes with many of our sought-after electric builders (Grosh, Yanuziello, Asher, Creston ... pretty much everything on your left hand sides when you walk in the door).
 You can also read his helpful and detailed product descriptions for every electric in stock right here on our website.
 If you want to discuss vintage or new, tone or feel, Eliot is your man.